Uber now gives passengers ride credits for buying stuff through Cargo’s in-car commerce platform

 Cargo, an in-car commerce company that helps ride-hailing drivers earn extra cash by selling stuff to passengers, is officially launching its Cargo Store mobile app today, giving riders the chance to earn cash back on a host of goods from an expanded marketplace.

-By way of a quick recap, Cargo has so far partnered with brands across electronics, confectionery, and more, to let ride-hailing passengers buy items such as chocolate bars and earphones during their trip.
-Drivers display the goods in a little transparent case inside the vehicle, and through the Cargo store mobile web app, riders order and pay using the usual mobile payment services, such as PayPal or Android Pay.
+By way of a quick recap, Cargo has so far partnered with brands across electronics, confectionery, and more to let ride-hailing passengers buy items such as chocolate bars and earphones during their trip.
+Drivers display the goods in a little transparent case inside the vehicle, and the Cargo store mobile web app enables riders to order and pay using the usual mobile payment services, such as PayPal or Android Pay.

-Initially, Cargo worked as an unofficial supplier to drivers within the ride-hailing industry, but last year Cargo entered into an official partnership with Uber to become its exclusive commerce provider globally.
+Cargo initially worked as an unofficial supplier to drivers within the ride-hailing industry, but last year it entered into an official partnership with Uber to become its exclusive commerce provider globally.

 Today’s announcement spans various facets of Cargo’s business model and product lineup — and means riders will now be able to access the Cargo Store through a native mobile app on Android and iOS.